There are some modern workplace trends taking place around us that we must pay attention to today because they’ll shape our workplace’s future.

 The American workforce is full of baby boomers who are living longer than previous generations so they’re retiring later.
 This means it’s continuing to age with about three in four Americans working past “retirement” age and another two-thirds working even when they’re “retired.”
 In fact, according to Pew Research by 2050 the number of people age 65 and older will triple from 531 million in 2010 to 1.5 billion.

 America isn’t the only country that’s witnessing this change in demographics.
-China is also expecting to see their senior population increase from 8.3% in 2010 to 24% by 2050.
+China is also expecting to see its senior population increase from 8.3% in 2010 to 24% by 2050.
 This change is brought about by the 10,000 baby boomers who turn 65-years-old each day.
 When most of these people were asked, less than half of them said they expected to retire by the time they turned 65.
 This is something that about one-third of companies are prepared for though.
 Unfortunately, this means that companies will be faced with a major cost when it comes to retirement benefits, healthcare, and equal opportunities.
 Baby boomers want to maintain their leadership positions – something that makes it harder on younger workers who want to climb their corporate ladder.
 Companies pay the price in terms of higher turnovers and increased stress and frustration.

 Reinventing Performance Reviews